-Passenger car
+260 Passenger car

-The emissions calculator for passenger cars employs a tier-2 approach, utilising vehicle-specific efficiency data reported to the EEA under EU regulation 2019/631.
+The emissions calculator for passenger cars employs a tier 1 approach, but utilises vehicle-specific efficiency data reported to the EEA under EU regulation 2019/631.
 As per regulation, these efficiency measurements reflect a driving pattern defined by the Worldwide Harmonised Light Vehicle Test Procedure (WLTP), which aims to recreate a variety of typical driving conditions from suburban to open road.
-For hybrid and electric vehicles, electricity consumption is converted using the UK Greenhouse Gas conversion factor of 0.19338 kgCO2-e per kWh (22).
+Fuel vehicles are allocated a direct footprint in kgCO2e per km.
+For hybrid and electric vehicles, electricity consumption is converted using the UK Greenhouse Gas conversion factor of 0.19338 kgCO2e per kWh (22).

 Since trans-continental journeys are certain to charge or refuel their vehicles in countries other than the UK, the approximation that all electricity is converted using UK factors is a notable limitation of the model, most impactful for electric vehicles.
 However, uncertainties in the initial battery charge, battery degradation and driver behaviour represent a significant modelling challenge when estimating charging locations.
 An example journey through the UK, France and Italy would very likely be overestimated by the model due to France's significantly lower dependency on fossil fuels for electricity (table 2).
-Furthermore, WLTP driving conditions don't necessarily reflect all journey types, particularly long motorway-dominated routes that are common for international travel.
-For a more comprehensive approach, a vehicle activity based model such as the EEA's COPERT could be employed to include these effects (40).
+Furthermore, WLTP driving conditions don't necessarily reflect all journey types, particularly

+275 long motorway-dominated routes that are common for international travel.
+For a more comprehensive approach, a vehicle activity-based model such as the EEA's COPERT could be employed to include these effects (40).

-Country kgCO2-eq per kWh
+Country kgCO2e per kWh

 UK 0.225

 France 0.063

 Italy 0.234